EdDataScienceEES/tutorial-Abigail-Louise/index.md

 ## 1) What is ANOVA and Tukey's Test?

+__ANOVA:__
 An ANOVA which stands for "ANalysis Of VAriance" is a statistical method used to compare the means across three or more groups.
 It considers the variability both within each group and between them to determine statistical significance.

+__Why should you carry out a post-hoc test?__
 If the overall p-value from the ANOVA is less than the significannce level you have specified then we can say at least one of the means of the groups is different from the others.
 However, this does not tell us which groups differ from each other.
 This is where a post hoc test comes in to test which groups are different from each other.

+__Tukey's test:__
 One of the most commonly used post-hoc tests is Tukey's HSD test, which stands for "Tukey's Honest Significant Difference" test.
 It makes pairwise comparisons between the means of each group - this means it compares every possible pair of group means to determine if there is a statistically significant difference between them.

 You have probably heard of Type I (false positive) and Type II (false negative) errors before.
 Well, Tukey's test controls for Type I errors by controlling the family-wise error rate which is the probability of making at least one Type 1 error when performing multiple statistical tests.

 Other strengths of Tukey's test include ease of interpretation and a good balance of statistical power which is the ability to detect true differences and control of Type I errors which is why this post-hoc has been chosen for this introductory tutorial.
 It is also important to be aware of its limitations though, which include the assumption of equal variances across all groups and a normal distribution of residuals (as required by ANOVA), it is restricted to pairwise tests and sample sizes must be approximately equal.
+If the assumptions of the Tukey's test are met it should produce valid outputs and if your data does not meet them there are many others post-hoc tests out there.

+__Examples of other post-hoc tests:__
+- Games-Howell test can handle unequal variances and sample sizes between groups
+- Dunn's test is a non-parametric test which can be used for data that is not normally distibuted
+- Scheffé's test is more flexible and can be used for non-pairwise comparisons

 <a name="section2"></a>